mohammadammash/mohammadammash/README.md

 - 🔭 I’m currently taking a night break.

-- :monocle_face: Tomorrow upcoming stacks to learn: Django, PostgresSQL, and Prisma.
+- :monocle_face: Tomorrow upcoming stacks to learn: FastAPI, PostgresSQL, and Prisma.

 - 💬 Ask me about anything, if I don't know then I will get back to you with my research results